Condo Remodel HOA Approval and Elevator Logistics in St. Petersburg: What Your Contractor Should Handle

 Why Your Contractor's Experience With Buildings Matters

-Here's where a lot of condo remodels go sideways: the contractor who does great work on houses doesn't understand building logistics.
+Here's where a lot of condo remodels go sideways: the contractor who does great work on a single-family in Old Northeast doesn't understand Downtown Condos building logistics.
 They submit an incomplete HOA package and get rejected.
-They don't reserve the elevator and can't get materials upstairs.
-They run a saw at 7:30 AM and get a violation notice from management.
+They don't reserve the freight elevator and can't get materials upstairs.
+They run a saw at 7:30 AM in a building with 9:00 AM start rules and get a violation notice from management.
+They jackhammer a slab without a structural engineer review and hit a post-tension cable.

-Revolution has 20+ W-2 carpenters on payroll who understand how to work in occupied buildings.
-They know to protect hallway floors during material runs, keep common areas clean, and communicate with building staff.
-That's not a training issue — it's a culture issue.
-Our crew works for us full-time, not whoever's paying most that week, so they learn the standards and keep them.
+Revolution Contractors has 20+ W-2 carpenters on payroll, plus dedicated superintendents, who understand how to work in occupied buildings.
+They protect hallway floors with corner guards and floor runners during material runs, install quilted padding on freight elevators before every load, keep common areas clean, and communicate with building staff.
+That's not a training issue, it's a culture issue.
+Our crew works for us full-time, not for whoever's paying most that week, so they learn the standards and keep them.

-And because Revolution holds a commercial unlimited GC license, we can legally work on buildings of any height — 4 stories, 20 stories, it doesn't matter.
+The Florida Building Code (administered locally by the City of St. Petersburg through Pinellas County permitting) requires a commercial unlimited GC license for buildings 4 stories and taller.
+Revolution Contractors holds that license, so we can legally pull permits on a 4-story Snell Isle waterfront condo or a 28-story downtown high-rise without subbing the GC role to a different firm.
 Most residential general contractors in St. Pete can't touch a high-rise because they don't have the right license class.
-If your building is more than 3 stories, ask your contractor about their license.
+If your building is more than 3 stories, ask your contractor about their license number and verify it through the Florida Building Code authority.
 It matters.

 Realistic Condo Renovation Timelines

-Here's what to expect once your HOA approval is in hand and permits are pulled:
+Here's what to expect once your HOA approval is in hand and your City of St. Petersburg permit is pulled (Florida Building Code requires permits for any structural, plumbing, electrical, or mechanical work):

-- Kitchen remodel: 6-8 weeks (single room, moderate scope)
+- Kitchen remodel: 6-8 weeks (single room, moderate scope, includes Schluter Kerdi waterproofing if any wet zones overlap)

-- Bathroom remodel: 4-6 weeks (including waterproofing cure time)
+- Bathroom remodel: 4-6 weeks (including Schluter Kerdi waterproofing membrane cure time)

-- Full unit renovation: 10-16 weeks (gut to finished, depending on scope)
+- Full unit renovation: 10-16 weeks (gut to finished, depending on scope and structural engineer review for slab penetrations)

-Add 2-6 weeks on the front end for HOA approval and 2-4 weeks for permitting through the City of St. Petersburg.
+Add 2-6 weeks on the front end for HOA approval and 2-4 weeks for permitting through the City of St. Petersburg Building Department.
 Total timeline from “let's do this” to move-in for a full condo renovation: 14-26 weeks.

-During pre-construction, Revolution runs multiple budget-sharpening rotations until 90-95% of your costs are locked in before construction starts.
-You'll know the timeline, the budget, and the building logistics plan before a single hammer swings.
+During pre-construction, Revolution Contractors runs multiple Time & Materials budget-sharpening rotations until 90-95% of your costs are locked in before construction starts.
+Weekly open-book budget reports give you labor hours, material costs, and elevator-fee line items as the project runs.
+You'll know the timeline, the budget, and the building logistics plan before a single hammer swings on your Downtown Condos or beach high-rise unit.

 Key Takeaways

-- HOA approval takes 2-6 weeks — your contractor should handle the entire submission package
+- HOA approval takes 2-6 weeks; your contractor should handle the entire submission package (stamped plans, certificate of insurance naming the association as additional insured, waiver of subrogation, hold-harmless rider)

-- Building work hour restrictions can extend timelines 20-30% compared to house remodels
+- Building work hour restrictions can extend timelines 20-30% compared to a single-family remodel in Old Northeast or Snell Isle

-- Full condo renovation total timeline (HOA through move-in): 14-26 weeks
+- Full condo renovation total timeline (HOA approval through move-in): 14-26 weeks for Downtown Condos high-rises and beach buildings

 Frequently Asked Questions